paniencil/backbase/README.md

 * again run ```cmd``` --> ```cd ./confs/```
 * run ```protractor conf.js```

-When tests are finished, it'll generate a html report for you.
+When tests are finished, it'll generate a html report.
 If there are any failures, the page screenshots are saved.